oroinc/documentation/commerce/user_guide/taxes/tax_rules/create.rst

 4. Create all `the tax rates <./taxes/create>`_ defined by the tax jurisdiction for the customers you are serving and products you are selling.

-5. Finally, for every the valid combination of the tax rates, product types and customer types, create a tax rule:
+5. Finally, for every valid combination of the tax rates, product types and customer types, create a tax rule:

      a) Navigate to **Taxes > Tax Rules** and click **Create Tax Rule**.